aurora-multiphysics/platypus/doc/content/examples/index.md

 ## Mechanical Problems

-- [Linear Elasticity](examples/LinearElasticity.md): Solves a 3D linear elasticity problem for the deformation of a multi-material cantiliver beam.
+- [Linear Elasticity](examples/LinearElasticity.md): Solves a 3D linear elasticity problem for the deformation of a multi-material cantilever beam.
 This example is based on [MFEM Example 2](https://mfem.org/examples/).

 ## Electromagnetic Problems